 How many miles is a marathon and a half marathon?

 A marathon is 26.2 miles; a half marathon is 13.1 miles.

 There isn’t a minimum fitness level to join the training program.
 However, as with any exercise program, it is recommended that you consult your doctor before beginning physical training.

 In order to complete a marathon or half marathon, it is recommended that you should be able to run 2 miles continuously at any speed or 30 minutes continuously.
-Team Asha’s ramp-up program (scheduled in August) leading to the actual training schedule (beginning in September/October) is designed to get all levels of runners up to this stage of running so they can transition smoothly into the regular schedule.
+Team Asha’s program is designed to get all levels of runners and walker to cross the finish line.
 Your goal may be more vigorous depending on the type of distance/time you plan to run (such as an under-4-hour marathon).
 Or your goal may be less; note that it is not required that you RUN the entire distance–some people choose to walk parts of the race.
 You can and should discuss your individual fitness level and marathon goals directly with your coach.
 During past marathon programs (organized by various Asha chapters), people from all fitness levels completed their target races.
 The keys to your success will be discipline and commitment to the training program.

 Asha for Education is a non-profit organization of volunteers dedicated to bringing socio-economic change in India using primarily the medium of education.
 To read more about Asha’s charter and projects please visit Asha Austin’s website.

 Strides of Hope (SOH) is the half-marathon- and full-marathon-training program organized by the Austin chapter of Asha for Education and is one of its core fundraising avenues.

 Through this program, we hope to encourage people who are brand new to the world of endurance running as well as those who are experienced runners to make a physical and fiscal commitment to help provide a better future for underprivileged children in India and contribute towards development work.